Twin Bridges boat ramp construction begins Dec 16

-Access to Twin Bridges boat ramp along the Salmon River will be closed until the end of January due to construction.
+Access to Twin Bridges boat ramp along the Salmon River will be closed due to construction.
+If all goes smoothly, ramps should be reopened by the end of January, 2022.
 The purpose of the construction is to extend and reinforce the boat ramp for a safer launch of boats.
 Contact the Lewiston regional office for more information at (208) 799-5010.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.